IC Electricals files DRHP for SME IPO, revenue rises 44%

 Despite the revenue and profit growth, the company faces financial risks related to cash flow and working capital intensity.
 IC Electricals reported negative cash flows from operations across all three years.
 The consolidated operating cash outflow widened to ₹(11.10) crore in FY26 from ₹(1.47) crore in FY24.
 Additionally, the company has outstanding borrowings of ₹7,542.45 lakhs as of March 31, 2026, with interest rates ranging from 7.55% to 18.75%.

-What strategies are in place to reduce reliance on the Ministry of Railways given that over 80% of revenue is B2G?
+What strategies are in place to reduce reliance on the Ministry of Railways given that 82% of revenue is currently derived from a single client?